Competition for the Top 40 is fierce, with even established artists finding themselves out in the cold on occasion.

 Taylor Swift – Delicate

-Surprised to see Tay-Tay in this rundown.
-Latest album Reputation scored Taylor Swift three Top 20 hits in quick succession – including her first Number 1 – but this heartfelt tribute to her fella couldn't quite match up.
+Surprised to see Tay-Tay in this rundown?
+Her Reputation album scored Taylor Swift three Top 20 hits in quick succession – including her first Number 1 – but this heartfelt tribute to her fella couldn't quite match up.
 Delicate was perhaps too fragile to take on the top flight – it peaked at 45.

-Listen to our selection of songs that should've been bigger – and a few other cool tracks that just missed the Top 40 in our playlist on Spotify and Deezer.
+Listen to our selection of songs that should've been bigger – and a few other great tracks that missed the Top 40 in our playlist on Spotify and Deezer.
 Have we missed one?
 Let fly in the comments!